ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## Set up a testing environment for enabling HTTPS

-To configure a site to run HTTPS in a development environment, a self-signed TLS certificate is required.
-Here's [a guide](http://www.akadia.com/services/ssh_test_certificate.html).
+To configure a site to run HTTPS in a development environment, an encryption key and self-signed TLS certificate is required.
+[This site](http://www.selfsignedcertificate.com/) will generate the `openssl` commands to run to create both.

 [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), a popular development environment for WordPress, [creates a cert and encryption key](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/v1.1/provision/provision.sh#L233-L246), although the default sites are [setup for HTTP](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/v1.1/provision/provision.sh#L470).

-Browsers will issue warnings like "this site might be trying to steal your data" and a red cross through the HTTPS locl icon.
-This is because a certificate needs to be recognized by a certificate authority to validate that you are indeed receiving data from the organization you think you are, and not a MITM.
-This can't be fixed, unless you were to buy a domain name and pass your self-signed certificate to a certificate authority.
-Ignore the warnings.
+Browsers will issue a warning that the certificate authority is invalid, because we signed the cert ourselves.
+To silence these warnings (and get the green lock in your browser), you should accept the certificate either [on your computer](https://support.apple.com/kb/PH10968?locale=en_US) or in your browser.

 ## Existing Guides